Simulation-Software-Engineering/diffusion2d/README.md

 ## Installing the package
 python -m build and you are done.

-### Using pip3 to install from PyPI
+### Using pip3 to install from TestPyPI
-pip install kujoen-diffusion2d
+pip install -i https://test.pypi.org/simple/ kujoen-diffusion2d

 ### Required dependencies
 numpy